 The IWC and titanium era

 Porsche-Design had never been a manufacture.
 It had always relied on external partners to develop the technical aspects and built the watches.
 After Orfina, Porsche-Design decided to work together with the Schaffhausen’s manufacture: IWC.
 This agreement began in 1977 and continued until 1997.
 The first model born from this alliance was the 1978 IWC Porsche-Design ref.
 3510.
 This was quite a special watch, with its folding case made of black anodized aluminium and hiding a compass.
-In 1980, Porsche-Design even goes further in the use of unusual material by presenting the 1980 IWC Porsche Design Titan Chronograph, the world’s first titanium wristwatch on the market (except a few concept watches, like the Omega Speedmaster Alaska Project).
+In 1980, Porsche-Design even goes further in the use of unusual material by presenting the 1980 IWC Porsche Design Titan Chronograph, the world’s first titanium wristwatch on the market (except a few concept watches, like the Omega Speedmaster Alaska Project) – editor’s note: since publishing this article, we discovered that the first titanium watch was produced by Citizen in 1970.
 The case of this chronograph is light and resistant.
 Thus, it became F.A.
 Porsche favourite material for watches and is still easily recognisable with its sandblasted finish.

 Not only titanium is hard to extract but it is also extremely difficult to manufacture.
 However, one name is significant in the production of these cases: Lothar Schmidt, now owner of the German brand Sinn.
 He was working for IWC since 1980 and developed several manufacturing processes for new materials.